Vineet Singh Hukmani: Early life and career

-Vineet Singh Hukmani studied electronics engineering in Bangalore and is a Harvard Business School alumnus.
+Vineet Singh Hukmani studied electronics engineering in Bangalore and “claims” to be a Harvard Business School alumnus.
 He co-founded Radio One and stayed with the organisation for 12 years.
 Times of India reported Vineet to be certified as the first artist in the world in 2021 to have 9 number 1 singles on the European Indie Top 100 chart.
+He was born in October 1973.